georgekaraan/ECDSA-Exchange/README.md

 # Flow of Application

+1. Install Dependencies

-1. Run `npm install` to pull down any required dependencies!
+Run `npm install`

 2. Start server

-Run `node server/index.js` in order to start server and receive 3 public-private key account combinations
+Run `node server/index.js` in order to start server.

+You will receive 3 public-private key account combinations, with different balances.

 3. Start parcel application

-Run `npx parcel client/index.js` in order to start application at default localhost:1234
+Run `npx parcel client/index.html` in order to start application at default localhost:1234

-4. Use `signatureOffline.js` to produce a digital signature OFFLINE
+4. Use `offlineSignature.js` to produce a digital signature offline.

 Pass in the correct values, the ones from your current server!

-Run `node signatureOffline` in order to get your `signature` and your `recoveryBit` (not required to pass into application)
+Run `node offlineSignature` in order to get your `signature`

-5. In the `Provide Signature + Transfer Amount` section, provide signature + other details needed (recipient, amount)
+5. In the `Send Funds to Wallet` section, provide signature + other details needed (recipient, amount)

-These must match what you originally signed, otherwise the transfer will fail!

 6. Hit `Transfer Amount`

-7. If you followed the above flow, your digital signature should have been properly verified and the amount should have transfered!
+7. You can check if the balances have been modified by plugging in the public key of the sender or receiver in the 'Check Balances' section